Coffee imported by sail

 August 2024: first crossing of the sailing cargo ship

-The sailing cargo ship will leave the port of Santa Marta in northern Colombia in August.
-On board were bags of green coffee grown in the Tolima region, more specifically in the Gaitania terroir.
+The sailing cargo ship left the port of Santa Marta in northern Colombia in August.
+On board were bags of Granja Fabrica, produced in the Tolima region.

-This time, transport will cost us €1 per kilo, 5 times less than in 2022.
+This time, transport cost us €1 per kilo, 5 times less than in 2022.

 September 2024: Arrival of coffee at the port of Le Havre